Curvettes and clusters of infinitely near points: Abstract

 \section{Abstract}

 The aim of this paper is to revise the theory of clusters of infinitely near points for arbitrary fields.
-In particular, we give the intersection matrix in terms of such a cluster, define the notion of curvette over an arbitrary field and prove its main properties.
+We describe in particular the intersection matrix of such a cluster, we introduce the notion of curvette over an arbitrary field and we relate it to the Hamburger-Noether tableaux associated with curves.